 \textbf{Language modeling}.
 We use a denoising auto-encoder~\cite{vincent2008extracting} to train the UNMT model, reconstructing an original sentence from a noisy one in a given language.
 The objective function is defined as follows:

 where $C$ is a noise function described in \cite{lample2018phrase}, which randomly drops or swaps words in a given sentence.
-By reconstructing the sentence itself, the model learns how to encode the context meaning of a word by referring to surrounding words and decode the encoded features into a natural sentence.
+By reconstructing the sentence from the noisy sentence, the model learns the language modeling in each language.